Mahmoud Mohammad Issa Mohammad: Life in Canada and legal battle

 In 1987, he applied for residency in Canada while failing to disclose his membership in the PFLP and his criminal history.

 On December 15, 1988, an immigration adjudicator ruled Mohammad should be expelled from the country because he had concealed his role in the 1968 politically motivated attack in Greece.
 However, before he could be deported, he filed a refugee claim and was able to avoid deportation for more than 25 years due to appeals and legal maneuvering.
 He lived in Brantford, Ontario, with his wife Fadia Khalil.
-He has three children and two grandchildren.
+He had three children and two grandchildren.

 In 2001, the refugee board's appeal division concluded that Mohammad was a "terrorist" under Canada's Immigration and Refugee Act and upheld his deportation.
 However, Mohammad was granted another pre-removal risk assessment in 2006, which meant a new hearing and a re-evaluation of an earlier risk assessment that found it would not mean his certain death to send him to a Lebanese refugee camp.

-Mohammad denies he was a terrorist, stating in 1988 that: "I was a freedom fighter – not a terrorist.
+Mohammad denied he was a terrorist, stating in 1988 that: "I was a freedom fighter – not a terrorist.
 I was fighting Israel, the enemy of (his people)...
 My record in Canada is clean, clear and good."
-He has also stated, regarding efforts to deport him that "I'll fight to the last moment.
+He also stated, regarding efforts to deport him that "I'll fight to the last moment.
 I am not going to give up."
 When asked by a FOX News reporter about whether he regretted his crime, he responded: "[It's] not your business.
 [It's] not your business...
 This is not your business."

 As of March 2011, it has been estimated that Mohammad's 23-year legal case has cost Canadian taxpayers over $3 million.
-James Bissett, a former Canadian diplomat, who now works with Centre for Immigration Policy Reform, has cited Mohammad's case as "the classic case" demonstrating the flaws in Canada's immigration and refugee system, noting that: "He's still here and his case is still before the court.
+James Bissett, a former Canadian diplomat, who now works with Centre for Immigration Policy Reform, cited Mohammad's case as "the classic case" demonstrating the flaws in Canada's immigration and refugee system, noting that: "He's still here and his case is still before the court.
 It's cost the taxpayer $3 million and he's not paying."